mojofunk/alta-doc/LIBMOJO-TODO.md

 ## Modules

 DONE - Make a generic module infrastructure for libmojo

+Add --no-modules build option to build without any external library dependencies

+Add mojo-interfaces library that amalgamates all the interfaces into one module

 Modules are located in there own directory and should not have to depend on any other library but in practice will depend on mojo-core.
 This allows would allow